starrymirth/PairProgramming/using_git.md

 That will create a folder the same name as the repository into the folder you are in.

+#### `git status`
+Use this command all the time when you want to see what's going on.
+It will tell you what is changed, what is staged, and what is pushed to the server.

+#### `git pull`
+If there have been other changes to the repository that were not on your computer but are on the server, you need to `pull` them from the server, with `git pull`.
+The default is to pull from your origin, which is the GitHub server, so you don't need to tell it where to pull from.

 #### `git add`
+When you add or modify a file, you need to add to to the staging area, (basically tell git that you care about that file and you want the changes to happen when you commit).
+Use `git add <filename>`

 #### `git commit`
+This will make a package of all your changes, and you need to give a message basically summarising what you changed.
+If you say `git commit`, it will open a editor to write your message, but you can do it easier by just typing `git commit -m "<your message here>"`

 #### `git push`
+This does the opposite of pull, which is to push your changes to the server.
+If someone has been editing the server, it will prevent you from doing this.
+You can simply run `git push`, but if your machine is not configured correctly it may give a warning.
+That is ok, but if you want to get into the habit you can run `git push origin master` which is explicit, saying that we want to push to the `origin` and we want to push the `master` branch.